Hans Krüger: Life

 Krüger was born in Neustettin (Szczecinek) in the Province of Pomerania.
 He completed studies of political sciences and law in 1922.
-In 1934 he was appointed as a judge in Pomerania after passing two exams in the years 1927-1929.
+In 1934 he was appointed as a judge in Pomerania after passing two exams in the years 1927–1929.
 In 1937 his work as criminal judge was praised by state officials as "avoiding undue sensitivity" and of "correct orientation" when passing out sentences.

 Nazi career

 Krüger claimed to participate in the Beer Hall Putsch in Munich.
 At the time he was a member of the Nazi Party and other Nazi organisations such as the Reichsbund Deutscher Beamter (German Civil Service), the NS-Rechtswahrerbund (National Socialist Lawyers Association), and the Volksbund für das Deutschtum im Ausland (Association for Germanism Abroad).
 He worked as a judge in Lauenburg (Lębork), Stargard (Stargard Szczeciński) and after 1940 in Chojnice (Konitz), where he was made an NSDAP-Ortsgruppenleiter and where he passed several thousand death sentences.
-From 1943-1945 he served in Nazi Germany's Kriegsmarine.
+From 1943 to 1945 he served in Nazi Germany's Kriegsmarine.